-- We have incorporated the compliance requirements of the Modern Slavery Act 2015 in our standard contract terms for development procurement and will look to broaden this to other areas of the business by 31 March 2022.
+- We have incorporated the compliance requirements of the Modern Slavery Act 2015 in our standard contract terms for development procurement.

 - We will take prompt action where a compliance breach has been identified and work with the supplier to minimise the risk of this recurring, or terminate the contract.